genepi-freiburg/metaGWASmanager/README.md

 L) ***03-prepare-metal-params.sh***

-The  ***03-prepare-metal-params.sh*** script uses the ***metal-params.txt*** template, which contains different filters (MAF, MAC, genomic control [yes, or not], etc) to be set by   CAs according to their preferences.
+The  ***03-prepare-metal-params.sh*** script uses the ***metal-params.txt*** template, which contains different filters (MAF, MAC, genomic control [yes, or not], etc.) to be set by   CAs according to their preferences.
 The selected options are then used by the METAL software for conducting pior meta-analysis steps (e.g., genomic control correction) and meta-analysis.

 To run the script, the phenotype (e.g., uacr_int) and type of selected variants (e.g, LQ or HQ) must be provided as arguments: